Car Insurance in Indiana: $1,325/yr

-Indiana drivers pay an average of $1,325/year for auto insurance — $464 below the national average.
-Compare quotes and save.
+Indiana is the 11th cheapest state in the country for full-coverage auto insurance — $464 below the $1,789 national average.

 How Indiana stacks up

 At $1,325 per year for full coverage, Indiana drivers pay 26% less than the national average of $1,789.
+That makes it the 11th cheapest state across 50 states + D.C. in our 2026 ranking.
 Lower minimums and moderate claims keep Indiana 25% below the national average.

 Premiums vary widely within Indiana based on ZIP code, vehicle, age, credit score (where allowed), and driving record.
 Urban ZIPs typically pay 20–40% more than rural ones in the same state.